A reverse cycle air-conditioner is a heat pump that can keep you:

 When used as a heater on a cold day, heat pumps draw heat from the cold outside air and pump it into your house.
 Modern heat pumps do this very efficiently.
 As heaters, they can:

-. deliver from 3 – 6 units of energy to warm the air in your house, energy gathered from the sun-warmed but cold-feeling air outside your house.
+- deliver from 3 to 6 units of energy to warm the air in your house, energy gathered from the sun-warmed but cold-feeling air outside your house.

 You get lots of energy by using a little energy.
-That’s efficiency.
+That’s super efficiency.

-And if you want the electricity powering the heat pump to come from renewables you can buy accredited Green Power or use your own rooftop solar panels .
+You can have the electricity powering the heat pump come from renewables by buying accredited Green Power or using your own rooftop solar panels.